Thiru-kumaran-R/Pomodoro-App/README.md

 ## Demo

-Try this Memory game in the following url : https://thiru-kumaran-r.github.io/Pomodoro-App/
+Try this Pomodoro App in the following url : https://thiru-kumaran-r.github.io/Pomodoro-App/